wp-plugins/thinktwit/readme.txt

 Once every 24 hours (assuming a request is made in this period).
 This value is not currently configurable.

+= Why do I constantly see the message "There have been no recent tweets"? =

+It is likely that you have not entered your Twitter API credentials.
+Please see the Installation tab for more details.

 == Internationalization (i18n) ==